cncf/tag-observability/working-groups/query-standardization/dsl-designer-interview-questions.md

 The results of these interview questions will be shared with the working group and the public in an open source repo.

+### Instructions

+Please copy this file and provide written answers under each bullet point.
+Use a shareable Google Doc if possible with comment permissions open to all.
+Alternatively send responses to work group Slack channel or DM Chris Larsen or Vijay Samuel.
+Or email clarsen<->netflix->com.
+We'll copy the answers into a shared document and schedule a follow-up call to discuss the answers.

 ## Overview

 1. List any over-arching design goals for the DSL.
 For example URI friendliness, minimal syntax,